Tropical Storm Ana 2021

-Satellite images and tracking maps of Subtropical Storm Ana 2021, May 19 - 24.
+Satellite images, weather maps and tracks of Tropical Storm Ana 2021, May 19 - 24.
 Max wind speed 45mph.

 Ana has mainly remained devoid of deep and organized convection today (May 23), with only a couple of short-lived bursts noted in satellite imagery earlier this morning (May 23).
 The cyclone has been an exposed cloud swirl through the afternoon and evening hours, and Ana continues moving into a hostile environment characterized by cool sea-surface temperatures, dry mid-level air, and increasing vertical wind shear.
 Thus, Ana has become a post-tropical cyclone, and this will be the final NHC advisory on the system.